Don’t get minimal confused with simple

 Why the Confusion

-Because of the UX position infancy, the clear understanding of what a UX designer responsibilities is not understood.
-Companies also try to cut corners on their bottom line by combining UX and UI designer rolls into one.
-UX is how it feels and UI is what it looks like.
+Because the UX position is in its infancy, there is no clear understanding of a UX designer’s responsibilities.
+Companies also try to cut corners on their bottom line by combining UX and UI designer roles into one.
+UX is how it feels, and UI is what it looks like.

 Is scrolling good for your site